-Every year, millions of animals are dissected in elementary, secondary, and college science classes.
+Every year, millions of animals are dissected in elementary and secondary science classes.
 Each animal who is cut open and discarded represents not only a life lost but also a part of a trail of animal abuse and environmental havoc.

 PETA investigators documented cases in which animals were removed from gas chambers and injected with formaldehyde without first being checked for vital signs, a violation of the Animal Welfare Act.
 Formaldehyde is a severely irritating caustic substance that causes a painful death.
 Investigators’ video footage documents incidences in which cats and rats were struggling during injection and employees were spitting on them.
 One rabbit, still alive after being gassed, tried to crawl out of a wheelbarrow full of water and dead rabbits.
 Employees laughed as a coworker held the rabbit’s head underwater and pulled him out just as death seemed near, repeating the process again and again until, bored with the “game,” the employee held the animal’s head underwater long enough to drown him.